natesol/react-mui-covid19-data-app/README.md

 ---

 ### About This App
-* This app created using: React, Material UI, Leaflet, Charts.js.
+* This app created using: React, Material UI, Leaflet and Charts.js.
-* The data displayed on the app is taken from [disease.sh API](https://disease.sh/)
+* The data displayed on the app is taken from [disease.sh API](https://disease.sh/).

 ---